MrMark1127/MrMark1127/README.md

 # MrMark1127
 👋 Hi, I’m @MrMark1127, but I normally go by Mark!
 - 👀 I’m currently employed as a Technical Service Desk Analyst who is interested in learning full-stack web development with a focus on integrating Python backend code.
 - 🌱 My current endevour includes my working in Python with Flask along the use of a RESTful API for a custom music discovery application.
+On top of this, I'm really enjoying learning fullstack web development.
+I'm more familiar with backend development so I've shifted my focus towards really understanding JS based front-end development.
 - 📫 How to reach me ...
 If you've reached me via resume, my contact information can be found there.

 ## Languages & Tools